© BrunoPress

 'Loki' and more

-- There are also five different TV series coming out, including 'Loki,' 'WandaVision' (the hugely successful series that centers around the Scarlet Witch), 'The Falcon and Winter Soldier,' and 'Hawkeye.'
-They have also mentioned a 'What If...?' series, which is based off of a specific Marvel comic set that ponders what would have happened if certain events hadn't unfolded the way that they did in the MCU.
+- There are also five different TV series, including 'Loki,' 'WandaVision' (the hugely successful series that centers around the Scarlet Witch), 'The Falcon and Winter Soldier,' and 'Hawkeye.'
+There's the series 'What If...?' which is based on a specific Marvel comic set that ponders what would have happened if certain events hadn't unfolded the way that they did in the MCU.
 See also: Remembering Stan Lee

 © Getty Images